Barneyneal/longevity-practitioners/README.md

     ```bash
     npm run dev
     ```
-    This will start the application on a local server, typically at `http://localhost:5173`.
+    This will start the application on a local server, typically at `http://localhost:3000`.

-## Adding a New Quiz
+## Adding a New Course

-To add a new quiz (e.g., a "Cardiac Health Quiz"), you would follow these steps:
+To add a new course, you would follow these steps:

-1.  **Create a New Quiz Directory:**
+1.  **Create a New Course Content Directory:**
-    Create a new directory for your quiz under `src/pages` (e.g., `src/pages/CardiacHealthQuiz`).
+    Create a new directory for your course under `src/course-data` (e.g., `src/course-data/new-course-name`).
+Structure it with module and lesson subdirectories.

-2.  **Add Questions:**
+2.  **Add Course Content:**
-    Create a `questions.ts` file in your new directory with the questions for your quiz.
+    Populate the lesson directories with `slides.md`, `index.json`, `citations.json`, and audio files.
+Update the main `CuriculumBreakdown.json` with the new module and lesson structure.

-3.  **Create the Quiz Page:**
+3.  **Create the Course Page:**
-    Create a main page component for your quiz (e.g., `CardiacHealthQuizPage.tsx`) that will render the questions and other components.
+    Create a main page component for your course (e.g., `NewCoursePage.tsx`) that will render the curriculum, likely by reusing the components from `MasteringHealthspanFrameworkPage`.

 4.  **Add a Route:**
-    In `App.tsx`, add a new route for your quiz in the `<Routes>` section.
+    In `App.tsx`, add a new route for your course in the `<Routes>` section and add a link to it from the `DashboardPage`.